Joseph E. Meyer: Residences

-He also constructed a mansion along the north side of the Little Calumet River in Hammond, Indiana, in association with his Indiana Botanic Gardens.
+He also constructed a mansion in 1926 along the north side of the Little Calumet River in Hammond, Indiana, in association with his Indiana Botanic Gardens.
 This mansion functioned as the headquarters of the Indiana Botanic Gardens until 1990, when the family-owned company moved to a newer facility in Hobart, Indiana.
-The mansion still stands today and is used by Hluska Enterprises Inc. During the summer, it is a retail fireworks outlet and in the fall it is the site of Reaper's Realm Haunted House.
+The mansion still stands today under Meyer Family ownership and is used seasonally by Hluska Enterprises, Inc, as a tenant.
+During the summer, it is a retail fireworks outlet (Good Times Fireworks) and in the fall it is the site of the famous Reaper's Realm Haunted House.
+As of December 2023, this English (Tudor) style gabled mansion is in danger of demolition, as the City of Hammond has recently expanded their Hammond Gateways Redevelopment Allocation Area to include this and adjacent sites.
+This will depend upon the ability for future private developer proposals to either rehabilitate and reuse the building or to raze it.

 Meyer died in Miami, Florida, on March 9, 1950.